 3. Extended Letter

-4. Research abstract
+4. Research plan

 An abstract of approximately 200 words concerning the proposed research plan.